andrewcooke/BlockCipherSelfStudy.jl/README.md

 Back-tracking for the first 2-4 bits dominates processing time.
 Once those bits are OK, typically, no further backtracking at that level is necessary and more significant bits are found rapidly and (relatively) independently.
-I do not understand why - perhaps it is a bug, but the code gives valid results.
+I do not understand why - perhaps it is a bug, or perhaps it is simply that those bits cascade more (so there is some kind of geometric of exponential dependency on their values).
 Adding a "beamwidth" limit to the search, or inverting or reversing the bits tried, does not help.

 <!--
 [![Build Status](https://travis-ci.org/andrewcooke/BlockCipherSelfStudy.jl.png)](https://travis-ci.org/andrewcooke/BlockCipherSelfStudy.jl)